Alex Stein

 prof_pic.jpg

-I am a PhD candidate in Computer Science at the University of Maryland, College Park, advised by Professors Tom Goldstein and John Dickerson.
+I recently completed my PhD in Computer Science at the University of Maryland, College Park, advised by Professors Tom Goldstein and John Dickerson.
 My research interests cover a range of machine learning topics, including but not limited to: LLM reasoning, adversarial attacks, and efficient implementation of transformer architectures.
 I am especially interested in exploring the extent to which LLMs understand context, reason strategically, and generalize beyond their training data.

 Previously, I was an Applied Research intern at Capital One as part of the Behavior Modeling team where I explored using transformers for event prediction.